-Fear grows in Jewish community after 100 bomb threats at Jewish centers
+Jewish center bomb threats top 100; kids pulled from schools

 "It's just very disheartening," Porter told CNN affiliate News 12 Long Island.
 "It's really a terrible time for us."

-Rabbi Joan Glazer Farber of Tarrytown, New York, was in the middle of a workout when she was told to evacuate the building after a bomb threat.

-"It's scary," she said.
-"I have a daughter who works at a JCC and she's gotten a call."
+Rick Lewis is a parent of three teenagers and the CEO of Mid-Island JCC in Plainview, New York, so the threats hit him both professionally and personally.

+"It was a tiring day because not only do I have three children, but I have 250 children in my nursery school that I feel responsible for."

-At JCCs across the country, parents have pulled their children from the centers out of fear.
-In a JCC in Orlando, Florida, which has received two threats, 50 students have been withdrawn.
-In Albany, New York, 12 families have removed children.
+Parents have pulled their children from JCCs across the country since the threats began.
+In a JCC in Orlando, Florida, which has received two threats, 50 students have withdrawn from the school.
+In Albany, New York, 12 families have removed their children.

 Dr. Jaime Huysman is the parent of a student at David Posnack JCC in Davie, Florida, which received a threat on Monday.
 Huysman told CNN affiliate WSVN that the threat was "particularly scary."

 "My father's a Holocaust survivor, and I just called him up, and he's crying on the phone," Huysman said.

-"This shouldn't be happening in today's day and age."
+In Birmingham, Alabama, the Levite Jewish Community Center has received three bomb threats in the past six weeks, including one on Monday to its N.E.
+Miles Jewish Day School, the center's executive director Betzy Lynch said.

+Lynch said her message to worried students, parents and community members is: "We have to be resilient, be tenacious.
+Show up.
+We will continue to live life as it should be."

 Status of the investigation

-The FBI said the bureau and the Justice Department's Civil Rights division are "investigating possible civil rights violations in connections with threats to Jewish Community Centers across the country."
+The FBI said the bureau and the Justice Department's Civil Rights division are "investigating possible civil rights violations in connection with threats to Jewish Community Centers across the country."

-Paul Goldenberg, national director of the Secure Community Network, which advises Jewish organizations on security, said the calls are "unprecedented" for their methodical approach and sophisticated use of voice-masking technology.
+Paul Goldenberg, national director of the Secure Community Network, which advises Jewish organizations on security, said the calls are "unprecedented" for their methodical approach and their sophisticated use of voice-masking technology.

 JTA News, a Jewish news service, posted audio of one of the bomb threats.
-In it, a warbled voice warns that a C-4 bomb has been placed in the JCC and that "a large number of Jews are going to be slaughtered."
+In it, a disguised voice warns that a C-4 bomb has been placed in the JCC and that "a large number of Jews are going to be slaughtered."

 "They could be 15 or 60 years old.
 These masking technologies are very effective," Goldenberg said.

+"I'm in touch with the FBI frequently every day, and I know they're working on this investigation very aggressively," he said.

-Jewish leaders have called for a more robust response from the government to these threats, both in word and action.
+Jewish leaders have called for a more robust response from the government, both in word and action.

 "Anti-Semitism of this nature should not and must not be allowed to endure in our communities," the JCC Association of North America said in a statement.